 I previously mentioned that book covers and book titles are my top two reasons for purchasing a book.
 Surprisingly, I had a challenging time looking for books with titles that are complete sentences.
 I thought that I would breeze through but I was wrong.
 Nevertheless, here is my list.

 Another favorite read from 2020 is Nigerian writer Ayọ̀bámi Adébáyọ̀’s Stay With Me.
-Just like with The Mountains Sing, this novel was my first book from Adébáyọ̀.
-Before encountering the book during the 2020 Big Bad Wolf Sale, I have encountered several glowing reviews of the book made me decide to try it.
+Just like The Mountains Sing, this novel was my first book from Adébáyọ̀.
+Before encountering the book during the 2020 Big Bad Wolf Sale, I encountered several glowing reviews of the book that made me decide to try it.
 It navigated familiar territories such as the frailties of marriage and the pressure handed by tradition and family.
-Howver, Stay With Me is no mundane narrative.
-With acuity and precision, Adébáyọ̀ wrote a story that was at once heart-wrenching, heartwarming, elating and tear-jerking.
+However, Stay With Me is no mundane narrative.
+With acuity and precision, Adébáyọ̀ wrote a story that was at once heart-wrenching, heartwarming, relating, and tear-jerking.